sfu420/eOS_with_Trebuchet/README.md

 # eOS_with_Trebuchet
-This project is just a try to build /e/OS with Trebuchet Launcher
+This project is just a try to build /e/OS with Trebuchet Launcher on GitHub Actions